nduc03/gpu-passthrough-grub-entry/README.md

 ```

 > ⚠️ **Note on Kernel Updates**
-> Ignore this note if step 2 part 4.
-Bonus is done successfully.
+> Ignore this note if "step 2 part 4.
+Bonus" is done successfully.
 > If your system updates to a new kernel, repeat **Step 1 to Step 3**.
 > Kernel updates change the file names (`vmlinuz-<version>` and `initrd.img-<version>`), so your custom GRUB entry must be updated accordingly.